wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 const toppingsReversed = [...toppings].reverse();
 ```

-Using the second approach leaves `topppings` untouched because it just reverses our new array, which is a copy of `toppings`.
+Using the second approach leaves `toppings` untouched because it just reverses our new array, which is a copy of `toppings`.

 Those are the main methods Wes thinks will be helpful.